A framework for the local information dynamics of distributed computation in complex systems: Information Storage

-The local excess entropy produced some negative values around traveling gliders (results not shown), though these were far less localized on the gliders themselves and less consistent in occurrence than for the local active information storage.
+The local excess entropy produced some negative values around traveling gliders, though these were far less localized on the gliders themselves and less consistent in occurrence than for the local active information storage.
 This is because the local excess entropy, as measure of total information storage into the future, is more loosely tied to the dynamics at the given spatiotemporal point.
 The effect of a glider encounter on $e(i,n,k)$ is smeared out in time, and in fact the dynamics may store more positive information in total than the misinformation encountered at the specific location of the glider.
-(For example, glider pairs in \fig{110-ee-pos-8} have positive total information storage, since a glider encounter becomes much more likely in the wake of a previous glider).
+For example, glider pairs were observed in \cite{liz12a} to have positive total information storage, since a glider encounter becomes much more likely in the wake of a previous glider.

-As another rule containing regular gliders against a periodic background domain, analysis of the raw states of $\phi_{par}$ in \fig{phi-raw} provides similar results for $e(i,n,k = 5)$ in \fig{phi-ee-pos-5} and $a(i,n,k = 10)$ in \fig{phi-active-pos-10} and \fig{phi-active-neg-10} here.
+As another rule containing regular gliders against a periodic background domain, analysis of the raw values of $\phi_{par}$ in \figu{phi-raw} provides similar results for $e(i,n,k = 5)$ (not shown, see \cite{liz13a}) and $a(i,n,k = 10)$ in \figu{phi-active-colour-10} here.
 One distinction is that the blinker here contains no more stored information than the domain, since it is no more complicated.
 Importantly, we confirm the information storage capability of the blinkers and domains in this human understandable computation.